git-afsantos/haros-case-studies/academic/Kobuki/README.md

 ### Model Extraction and Architectural Analysis

 We extracted models of various Kobuki configurations, ranging from individual nodes, such as the safety controller and random walker controller, to full systems, such as the *Safe Random Walker* configuration.
+We then used these models for various purposes, such as evaluation of the model extractor's analysis and architectural analysis using a small catalogue of rules.

+#### Model Extraction Performance

-In particular, we used this configuration in order to evaluate the performance of the HAROS model extractor, using the [Model Graph Extraction Difference plug-in](https://github.com/git-afsantos/haros-plugin-model-ged) (see the [project file](./projects/model-perf.yaml)).
+We used the *Safe Random Walker* configuration in order to evaluate the performance of the HAROS model extractor with the [Model Graph Extraction Difference plug-in](https://github.com/git-afsantos/haros-plugin-model-ged) (see the [project file](./projects/model-perf.yaml)).

 To run this analysis we used the following command.